stax76/mpv-scripts/README.md

 on which mode and feature is used.

 - https://www.python.org
-- https://github.com/davatorium/rofi - Required for rofi mode, depends on Linux and X11.
+- https://github.com/davatorium/rofi - Required launcher app for rofi mode, depends on Linux and X11.
-- https://github.com/junegunn/fzf - Required for modes other than rofi (terminal modes).
+- https://github.com/junegunn/fzf - Required CLI tool for modes other than rofi (terminal modes).
-- https://mediaarea.net/en/MediaInfo - Required to search audio or subtitle tacks.
+- https://mediaarea.net/en/MediaInfo - Required CLI tool to search audio or subtitle tacks.
-- https://alacritty.org - Alternative for Gnome Terminal and Windows Terminal.
+- https://alacritty.org - Modern, simple and fast alternative for Gnome Terminal and Windows Terminal.
-- https://www.nushell.sh - Starts 200 ms faster than PowerShell.
+- https://www.nushell.sh - Modern shell that starts 200 ms faster than PowerShell.

 ### Usage